stanford-cs348k/readings/README.md

 * Ignoring robotics applications, are there good reasons to train AI agents for the purpose of making video games better?
 What might you do with a very high performance batch simulator?

-* Finally, interested students might wish to take a look at the [Madrona web site](https://madrona-engine.github.io/), or even dig into some [example game stater code](https://github.com/shacklettbp/madrona_escape_room).
+* Finally, interested students might wish to take a look at the [Madrona web site](https://madrona-engine.github.io/), or even dig into some [example game starter code](https://github.com/shacklettbp/madrona_escape_room).
 We'd love it if you wanted to write your own game in Madrona! ;-)

 __Other Recommended Readings:__
 * [Accelerating Reinforcement Learning through GPU Atari Emulation](https://arxiv.org/abs/1907.08467).
 Dalton et al. NeurIPS 2020.